Arpa jarocha: Misconceptions

 Some references have stated that the arpa jarocha was used in Jalisco, Michoacán, and among the Chamula Indians; this is incorrect.
 Each of those regions developed their own adaptation of the baroque Spanish harp.
 Also, there were regional harps in Zacatecas and in the North with the Yaqui Indians of the northern desert and southwest US.

 Similar instruments

-There are multiple variations of the Arpa, depending on where it comes from.
-Arpa Llanera, Arpa Aragüeña, Arpa Criolla originating in Venezuela, and Arpa Indígena originating in Peru, Arpa Paraguaya originating in Paraguay.
+There are multiple variations of the arpa, depending on where it comes from.
+The arpa llanera, arpa aragüeña, and arpa criolla originate from Venezuela, the arpa indígena originates from Peru, and the arpa paraguaya originates from Paraguay.